 Wind Turbine Technician

 But, you will need to be a bit of a risk taker since these jobs can take you to some scary heights.
-So these jobs are definitely for the public utilities workers that are fearless!
+So these jobs are definitely for workers that are fearless!

 Electricians are always needed in so many different sectors of work, public utilities are no different.